ToolChainGang/Inductance/QuickStart.md

   49.44,  190.00,     876,     876   29.94,    12.00,     4.65,    30.82,      6.35,   0, "CoilCalc --D=49.440 --l=190.000 --N=29.940 --d=1.440 --f=13.562"
 ````

-THis looks good, so save the output to a CSV data file and display using Gnuplot.
+This looks good, so save the output to a CSV data file and display using Gnuplot.

 ````
 > CoilScanL --LTarget=12 --DForm=48 --lMin=20 --lMax=250 --lInc=10 --d=1.44 --f=13.562 >Data.csv